stellar/stellar-protocol/ecosystem/sep-memo.md

 when [CAP-27] was proposed found that most uses of memos were integers, or were compatible with integers.

+The [SEP-41] `transfer` event is reused and extended rather than a new event introduced because [SEP-41] uses the `transfer` event for all account to account transfers and while possible it seems best to continue emit the same event in the new case which is really only an annotation.
+One challenge of this is that the [CAP-46-6] implementation of [SEP-41] already extended the `transfer` event topic list, and so applications will need to distinguish between the `u64` memo and a [SEP-11] asset string in the context of the Stellar Asset Contract.
+Given the topics are typed this distinguishing is trivial.

 ## Changelog

 - `v0.1.0` - Initial draft.